HSF/hsf.github.io/_activities/gsoc.md

 hosted at the CERN laboratory in Geneva, Switzerland.
 Some of the questions that we collectively ask are:

-- What are the fundamental blocks that make up our Universe?
+- what are the fundamental blocks that make up our Universe?
-- What is the nature of dark matter and dark energy?
+- what is the nature of dark matter and dark energy?
-- What is the nature of the asymmetry between matter and antimatter?
+- what is the nature of the asymmetry between matter and antimatter?
-- What was the early Universe like?
+- what was the early Universe like?

 To answer these questions, particle physicists build software to simulate and analyze what happens in particle physics detectors.